-The PIL states that “… his (Gogoi's) nomination as a Rajya Sabha member by the President of India gives it the colour of a political appointment and therefore casts a shadow of doubt on the credibility of the judgments delivered under his headship of the Supreme Court.
+The PIL states that “… his (Gogoi's) nomination as a Rajya Sabha member by the President of India gives it the colour of a political appointment and therefore casts a shadow of doubt on the credibility of the judgments delivered under his headship of the Supreme Court.”

 It is further added that, “Justice (Retd.)
-Ranjan Gogoi’s acceptance of RS nomination is all the more befuddling since he himself pronounced that there is a valid “strong viewpoint” that “post retirement appointment is itself a scar on judicial independence of the judiciary”
+Ranjan Gogoi’s acceptance of RS nomination is all the more befuddling since he himself pronounced that there is a valid “strong viewpoint” that “post retirement appointment is itself a scar on judicial independence of the judiciary”.

 In this regard, the petition states,“It has given a handle to the external enemies of India as well as Break Up India Forces within the country to defame and cast aspersions on the highest judiciary of India.
-This is amply evident from the adverse coverage of this appointment in the national and international media
+This is amply evident from the adverse coverage of this appointment in the national and international media.”

 "The first recently retired judge nominated to the Rajya Sabha was Justice Baharul Islam, who retired from the Supreme Court in January 1983 and was nominated to the Upper House by the Indira Gandhi government in June 1983.
 This appointment was also viewed as a slur on judicial independence.
 Later, ex Chief Justice Ranganath Mishra also secured a Rajya Sabha seat.
 But he did so by joining the Congress Party and winning his Rajya Sabha seat through election.
-But even that appointment aroused serious misgivings about judicial integrity among general public."
+But even that appointment aroused serious misgivings about judicial integrity among general public." reads the PIL.

 On Monday (March 16, 2020) evening, the Central Government notified that the President of India, Ram Nath Kovind, had nominated Gogoi as a member of the Rajya Sabha.Gogoi was the 46th Chief Justice of India and held the post for a little over 13 months.